FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/overview.rst

 Prerequisite
 ============
-Below is the list of software and prior knowledge requirements to work with the plugin efficeintly and effectively.
+Below is the list of software and prior knowledge requirements to work with the plugin efficiently and effectively.

-  GIS knowldge
+  GIS knowledge
   ============
-  It is assumed the user is generally familiar with GIS concepts (e.g. data type, cooredinate reference system).
+  It is assumed the user is generally familiar with GIS concepts (e.g. data type, coordinate reference system).
 In addition, user is advised to have a basic background in using QGIS platform.
 The following topics will help to quickly get up to speed with using QGIS:

   - Loading vector/raster data
   - Styling data